karantech9/Breakout-Android-Game/README.md

 # Breakout-Android-Game

-Developed very famous breakout game on Android.
+Developed famous Breakout game for Android Smartphones by using OpenGL ES 2.0 APIs.
+Shaders, lighting, textures, particle system and collision detection are the concepts used to implement this game.